uiowa-mgb/personal-site-template/content/blog/_index.md

 ---
 title: Blog
-date: 2020-01-07T16:47:30.077Z
+date: 2020-01-07
-link: NA
-description: NA
-weight: 10
-sitemap:
-  priority: 0.6
-  weight: 0.5
+mathjax: true
 ---
 <!--

-This page represents the landing page for "publications" section.
-It is also shown under the homepage header for "publications".
+This page represents the landing page for "blog" section.
+It is also shown under the homepage header for "blog".
 It should be therefore relatively short and sweet.

 \-->